irislib/iris-messenger/README.md

 ## Privacy

 The application is an unaudited proof-of-concept implementation, so don't use it for security critical purposes.
+Your IP address is exposed to the relays you connect to.

 ## Contact